joshhamwee/Symbols-Patterns-Signals-CW/README.md

 ### What is this repository for?

-- Concurrent Computing (COMS20001)
+- Symbols Patterns and Signals over TB2
-- Josh Hamwee & Aidan Hood's Coursework for Term 1
+- Josh Hamwee & Aidan Hood's Coursework Tern 2.2
-- Josh Hamwee's Coursework for Term 2
+- Josh Hamwee's Coursework for Term 2.1

 ### What is covered in the repository?

-- We explore using xC, an extended version of c that supports Concurrent Computing.
-- We also explore at creating a kernel in C
+We explore using python, the first coursework was using it to create a Least Squares Regression program.